 Just stay calm, and remember that telling you about the spider situation is not the same as having caused it.
 I’m just the messenger.
 Even if I did sort of cause it.

 The total value of all the items in this box would be somewhere in the range of about $100 give or take a couple of dollars.
 This dollar value was the same amount I came up with for last month’s box so it’s safe to say that it’s a pretty consistent thing.
 This is an extremely high value for a box that only costs $35 a month.
-The three books alone almost make up the entire cost of the box, totaling in at $30 if I were to purchase all three from Amazon.
+The three books alone almost make up the entire cost of the box, totaling in at $30 if I were to purchase all three online.
 Not only is the value quite high but every single item in the box are ones that I loved and will be using and that is my favorite part about it.

 Are these items I’d buy?